wsong1985/Pewlett-Hackard-Analysis/README.md

   </tr>
   </table>

-- **Filtered data and removed duplicated rows by using DISTINCT ON paired with ORDER BY to only retain the latest title for each retirement-age employees**
+- **Filtered data and removed duplicated rows by using DISTINCT ON paired with ORDER BY to only retain the latest title for each retirement-age employees.**

   <table>
   <tr>